cadebryant/DripsConversationalMessaging/README.md

 The solution is built as a cloud-native, distributed application leveraging the latest .NET and Angular ecosystems.

 * **Orchestration (.NET Aspire):** Centralized orchestration for the frontend, backend, and resources.
 It provides built-in service discovery and a real-time observability dashboard for logs and traces.
+    * Docker capablity is also supported by the inluded `Dockerfile` and `ci.yml` Github Action workflow, though the solution is designed to be run locally without requiring containerization.

 * **Backend (.NET 10 Minimal API):** A lightweight, high-performance API that handles message ingestion, persistence via EF Core, and business logic orchestration.